NazaninAzhdari/terminal-txt-editor/README.md

 ---

 ## Project Overview
 This system turns the FPGA into a fully functional text editor.
-By connecting a serial terminal and a VGA display, you can type characters that are stored in the FPGA’s internal memory and rendered on‑screen in real time.
+By connecting a serial terminal and a HDMI display, you can type characters that are stored in the FPGA’s internal memory and rendered on‑screen in real time.
 The editor supports a **640×480** resolution and provides space for **4,800 characters** (80 columns × 60 rows).
 When you finish editing, the entire text buffer can be sent to a PC over UART, where a Python script saves it as a standard text file.

 ---